Domènec Terradellas: Italy

 His opera, La Merope, was performed during the Carnival of 1743.
 Alfred Loewenberg, in the Annals of Opera, lists three other performances of this opera, but provides no documentation.
 The dates given are Florence, Carnival of 1743 and revived there 26 December 1749; Livorno during the Carnival of 1744; and Ancona during the Carnival of 1746.
 Since there are two extant manuscripts of this opera, it seems possible that there was at least one other performance.
 A libretto in the library of Santa Cecilia names Terradellas as the composer of a Merope, performed in Florence in 1750, but the attribution is only written in pencil on the flyleaf facing the title page.
 Comparison of this libretto with that of 1743 casts serious doubt on its authenticity.
 The 1750 libretto has 22 arias, only five of which have the same text as the arias in the 1743 libretto.

 During the Carnival of 1744, his Artaserse was performed in Venice.
 Loewenberg states that this opera was given on several other Italian stages, but no documentation has been found.
 The manuscript in Venice is dated 1744.

-Terradellas's most productive years were during his tenure at San Giacomo, as evidenced by the two operas and the impressive list of religious works.
-These two operas, while very different in several stylistic features, are very representative works.
-Certainly, two finer works than these would be difficult to find.
+Terradellas's most productive years were during his tenure at San Giacomo, as evidenced by the two operas and the list of religious works.
+These two operas, while very different in several stylistic features, are representative works.

 Terradellas's setting of Semiramide was performed during the Carnival of 1746 in Florence.
 Six arias from this opera were published by John Walsh in London, while only two manuscript arias have been found in continental libraries.
 These arias were evidently taken by him when he travelled to London a few months later and were incorporated, along with arias from Merope and Artaserse, in the collection Dudici arie e due duetti.
 This is one of only three publications of music by Terradellas during his lifetime.
 The other two were the arias from Mitridate and Bellerofonte, also published by John Walsh in London in his "Favorite Songs" series.